harvard-lil/warcgames/README.md

     * `short_message`: short text description of the challenge.
     * `message`: HTML description of the challenge to embed at https://warcgames.test:8089/
     * `CONTENT_HOST` (optional, default `warcgames-content.test:8089`): host to serve captured content.
+    * `include_wombat` (optional, default false): if true, wombat.js will be included in the header of captured pages.
+      This should be included only for challenges that require sub-assets to load correctly.
 * `challenge.html`: file for user to edit when attempting challenge.
 * `sample_answer.html`: sample version of `challenge.html` that correctly completes the challenge.
 * `wsgi.py` (optional): custom wsgi file, used to monkeypatch app server.